14.30 – 15.00 Registration / coffee

 15.00 – 16.30 Interactive Keynote of prof. dr. Jacques Sijben (in English)

 17.00 – 18.00 Network drinks

-The crucial lesson learned from the recent Great Financial Crisis refers to attaining a sustainable monetary and financial stability simultaneously by searching for quite a new compass for central bank policies, by incorporating systematically long-duration and disruptive financial “booms and busts” in the policy frameworks.
+Further insights for the program are as follows.
+The crucial lesson learned from the recent Great Financial Crisis refers to simultaneously attaining a sustainable monetary and financial stability.
+This can be done by searching for quite a new compass for central bank policies, by incorporating systematically long-duration and disruptive financial “booms and busts” in the policy frameworks.
 Since the recent crisis, with a balance-sheet recession, central banks in an environment of low inflation and interest rates for nearly three decades, are drifting in uncharted waters.

 Such a policy-framework for central banks, in combination with a macroeconomic oriented bank supervision will lead to a prevention of financial instability on the one side and promoting post-crisis recoveries on the other side.